Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 Next (after bank 0) is probably data from another project that was stored on the flash chip at some point (chip may have been recycled and not fully erased when flashed).
 It contains SD and FAT system error codes, a list of Atari 2600 games and some chunks of their roms.
 From offset 0x0111D00 to 0x0400000 it then contains only 0xFF but I think this is still part of the junk data.
 Nothing salty at first glance.
 This probably easily explains why the checksum is bad as it must be calculated without all that crap.

-## From bank #80 to bank #FF, the game roms and maybe some surprises
+## From bank #80 to bank #FF, the game roms

 Next 4 MB (second half) is occupied by 66 unique roms, without any particular sorting except for the last two.
 Roms are just aligned to offsets multiple of their own size which is mandatory for multigame systems knowing how the dedicated mappers deals with them (they basically redirect any in-game call to an address to the rom offset OR the address called).
 There is however maybe something unusual: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long or 11 banks (the rom is followed by 0x00 until TENCHIWOKURAU).
 As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used to write saves (but it would be quite tricky to programm I think).
 I did not investigate much, this is maybe just a sloppy alignement trick and the said two games are maybe just self-flashing rom hacks that do not require ram or extra flash space to save.

+I do not know if banks #01 to #7F can be used for storing roms but there is clearly no reason that it shouldn't.
+The Game entries for 188 games can all be stuffed with different names (at least ASCII ones) and the array of starting banks too.

-The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not found any documented matching.
+The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not found any documented matching chip for the moment.

 With all this knowledge in hand and a way of reflashing this PCB (which I'm still searching), it is probably possible to make a working custom rom by tinkering this one without too much difficulty.